rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 ## Original Project

+## Project History

-This project is based on [PiGFX](https://github.com/fbergama/pigfx) by Filippo Bergamasco.
-The original project provides the core VT100 terminal emulation and graphics capabilities.
+This project is a fork and full refactor of [PiGFX](https://github.com/fbergama/pigfx) by Filippo Bergamasco.
+All code, configuration, and documentation have been updated to use the PiVT100 name and structure.
+The original project provided the core VT100 terminal emulation and graphics capabilities.

 VT100 replica in 60% size was designed by megardi (https://www.instructables.com/23-Scale-VT100-Terminal-Reproduction/).

 ## License

-Copyright (C) 2014-2020 Filippo Bergamasco (Original PiGFX)
-Copyright (C) 2025 Ralf Zühlsdorff (Enhanced Edition)
+Copyright (C) 2014-2020 Filippo Bergamasco (Original PiGFX) Copyright (C) 2025 Ralf Zühlsdorff (PiVT100 Edition)

 Licensed under the MIT License - see LICENSE file for details.